The Exchangeability Assumption for Permutation Tests of Multiple Regression Models: Implications for Statistics and Data Science Educators: When exchangeability affects performance

 \begin{quote} any dataset with known dependence among observations.
 In such cases, some permutations, if performed, would create data that would not possess the original dependence structure, and thus, should not be used to construct the reference (null) distribution.
 To allow permutation inference in such cases, we test the null hypothesis using only a subset of all otherwise possible permutations, i.e., using only the rearrangements of the data that respect exchangeability, thus retaining the original joint distribution unaltered. \end{quote}

-For each model/scenario combination, 2000 simulations were generated with n = 20 subjects per group (more subjects than in Figure~\ref{fig-indep-perm}, Figure~\ref{fig-homo-perm}, and Figure~\ref{fig-hetero-perm}).
+For each model/scenario combination, 2000 simulations were generated with \(n =20\) subjects per treatment group (more subjects than in Figure~\ref{fig-indep-perm}, Figure~\ref{fig-homo-perm}, and Figure~\ref{fig-hetero-perm}).
 For the clustering scenarios, half of the subjects were singletons and the others shared a family member within the group (homogeneous) or across groups (heterogeneous).
-Within each simulation the null distribution was created using 2000 permutations.
+The distribution of \(X_1\) was evenly distributed between 0 and 1.
+The distribution of \(X_2\) was specified as normal with mean 0 or 1/2, respectively, with a standard deviation of 1, and an induced correlation between \(X_1\) and \(X_2\) of approximately 0.24.
+The residual standard error was also set to 1.
+Within each simulation, the null distribution was created using 2000 permutations.

 Table~\ref{tbl-simresults} displays the results from the simulation study.
-As expected, the models that do not appropriately account for clustering are anticonservative (``lm homogeneous'', ``naïve permutation homogeneous'') or overly conservative (``lm heterogeneous'' and ``naïve permutation heterogeneous''); the models are given in boldface.
-Methods that appropriately account for the clustering (e.g., ``lme'' or ``correct permutation'') yielded the desired Type I error rate.
+As expected, the models that do not appropriately account for clustering are anti-conservative (``lm homogeneous'', ``naïve permutation homogeneous'') or overly conservative (``lm heterogeneous'' and ``naïve permutation heterogeneous''); the models are given in boldface.
+Methods that appropriately account for the clustering (e.g., ``lme'' or ``correct permutation'') include the desired Type I error rate within the 95\% CI.
 When there are cluster dependencies, the naïve method is not advised.